leOug/one-filers/re-re-recreate-nexus/README.md

 ### Plain text passwords

-In the ```nexus.tf``` file, the **password for Nexus is in plain text for reference**.
-This should be treated as a secret and stored accordingly but this is just a proof of concept so in this case, it is irrelevant.
+In the ```nexus.tf``` file, the **passwords for Nexus and for the created users are in plain text for reference**.
+These should be treated as secrets and stored accordingly but this is just a proof of concept so in this case, it is irrelevant.